AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_web.md

 2. Set the layout for the conversation.

-   Open `my-app/src/App.js`, and replace trhe content with the following:
+   Open `my-app/src/App.js`, and replace the content with the following:

    ```javascript
     /** App.css */